reflectiondm/vscode-classyNaming/README.md

 the name from the begining to the end.
 How fun can that be?
 No fun at all.

 *ClassyNaming* is there to save you from dying of boredom when naming your fields.
-Just start typing a variable name and it will suggest you the most obvious options to chose from!
+Just start typing a variable name or activate an IntellySense by a keyboard shortcut and it will suggest you the most obvious options to chose from!

 ## See how it works